bufemc/a1fbox/README.md

     - Retrieve all contacts from a phonebook, see [fc-issue-53], [fc-issue-55]
     - Add contact to phonebook, see [fc-issue-50]

-- CallBlocker: _in planning_
+- CallBlocker: _EXPERIMENTAL_
-    - _in planning_: Listen to callmonitor and check RING events for cold calls
+    - Listen to callmonitor and check RING events for cold calls
-    - _in planning_: Add bad numbers to a specific phonebook for cold calls only
+    - Add bad numbers to a specific phonebook for cold calls only

 ### Setup